-By introducing an electronic legal register, all responsible employees of the company are informed about the laws and regulations applicable to their area.

-By consistently working through the requirements derived from the laws and regulations.
-The fulfilment of these legal obligations enables the management of WDI to check the legal conformity of WDI in a central IT tool.
+By using an electronic legal register, all responsible employees of the company are informed about the laws and regulations applicable to their area, primarily in the areas of the environment and occupational safety.
+By consistently working through the legal obligations derived from the laws and regulations, WDI's management is able to check WDI's legal compliance at any time using a centralised IT tool.

-GRI 2-25 Procedure for eliminating negative effects
+GRI 2-25 Procedure for eliminating negative impacts